spxbhuhb/zakadabar-stack/doc/guides/backend/Settings.md

 # Settings

-On the backend, settings are used customize the backend for specific deployments.
+Settings provide customization for specific deployments.

-There are two layers of settings:
+There are three layers:

 1. defaults (hard-coded),
-1. configuration files.
+1. configuration files,

-**Override of nested instances and enums is not supported yet.**
+1. environment variables.

 ## Startup

-When the backend starts, it looks for the server settings file:
+When the application starts, it looks for the server settings file:

 1. value of the "--settings" program argument
 2. one of the files: